laninsky/Phase_hybrid_from_UCES/README.md

 There are two sets of scripts to help with this (their relative contribution is outlined in the image below):

-The first step is in the folder phasing_step.
-There is a readme in that folder to help with those.
+The first step is the phasing_step which can be followed at: https://github.com/laninsky/reference_aligning_to_established_loci/tree/master/phase_everyone .
+This will phase all of your samples so that we can determine the phylogenetic relationships by allele.
+Follow the instructions through Step 6 (MAFFT alignment).

-The second step is in the folder post-processing.
-There is also a readme in there to help you too!
+The second step is in the folder post-processing in this current repository.
+There is a readme in there to help you.

-If you are coming from pyRAD, you can use the scripts in helper_scripts to get your fasta files together from the *.loci file.

 ![hybrid_identification_pipeline](https://cloud.githubusercontent.com/assets/8808649/8860428/4e512bf6-3149-11e5-9ee4-7ea321904d3b.png)